Verify Your Insurance

 Insurance Background Info

-To find out whether your insurance covers rehab, fill out the online form Above.
-Determining these estimates won’t cost you a thing and will happen in minutes.
-Once you’ve finished, expect one of our Crownview Co-Occurring Institute professionals to reach out and assist you with planning your next steps.
+To find out whether your insurance covers rehab, fill out the online form.
+Once you submit your insurance details one of our admissions professionals will contact you to assist with the next steps.

 Figuring out insurance can be both frustrating and confusing, but it doesn’t have to be.
 To help you better understand the process, Crownview Co-Occurring Institute created a brief concordance of the most common insurance program terms: